-I have been working as a spatial planner for over 10 years.
+I am an associate at ROD, and I have been working as a spatial planner for over 16 years.
 My work involves strategic policy development and analysis, undertaking environmental impact assessments, and providing advice on a range of project-specific planning and development issues.

 I enjoy helping my mentees improve their technical skills and performance at work.
 By actively engaging on projects and pursuing continuing professional development opportunities, I can see their individual strengths and interests develop.

-I encourage my mentees to knock on someone’s door or call them up, if they have an issue to discuss.
+If they have an issue to discuss, I encourage my mentees to knock on someone’s door or call them.
 In fact, our open-plan office layout with low partitions, and junior and senior staff strategically seated together, supports an open communication style.

-I’ve spent 40 years working in a civil/structural design office, so I think it is important to help less experienced technicians and engineers in any way I can.
+I’ve spent more than 40 years working in a civil/structural design office, so I think it is important to help less experienced technicians and engineers in any way I can.